andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/get-social-with-swift-posting-to-facebook-and-twitter.md

   - Twitter

 ---
 Building social media features into our apps has never been easier!
-In this guide, I will walk you through how to get started with accessing the Social framework for iOS so that you can take advantage of Apple&#8217;s built-in support for two major social media platforms: Facebook, and Twitter.
+In this guide, I will walk you through how to get started with accessing the Social framework for iOS so that you can take advantage of Apple's built-in support for two major social media platforms: Facebook, and Twitter.

-For your convenience, I&#8217;ve created a simple GitHub repository with an example Xcode project to help you see all of this code in action:
+For your convenience, I've created a simple GitHub repository with an example Xcode project to help you see all of this code in action:

 <div class="resources">
   <div class="resources-header">